SarahSibert/SarahSibert/README.md

 **SarahSibert/SarahSibert** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

 **I really need to edit this to make it more exciting but I just don't have a lot of time at the minute.
-I'm busy freelancing and when I'm not doing that I'm at my farm weeding the vegetable plot or keeping the cats happy.
-I also look after our goats and sheep and more and more stray animals by the day.
-I'm seriously thinking of setting up a funding page just to help with vet and food bills!**
+I'm busy freelancing and when I'm not doing that I'm at my farm weeding the vegetable plot or keeping the cats happy. **

 - I’m working on an app to track fixed costs called MinAmount using the TALL Stack which I learn and write about.